xeipuuv/gojsonschema/README.md

 func main() {

-    // Loads a schema remotely
-    schema, err := gjs.NewSchema("http://host/schema.json")
+    // loads a schema from the Web schema, err := gjs.NewSchema("http://host/schema.json")
     if err != nil {
-        panic(err.Error()) // could not read from HTTP for example }
+        panic(err.Error()) // could be : invalid address or timeout
+    }

-    // Loads the JSON to validate from a local file document, err := gjs.GetFile("/home/me/data.json")
+    // loads the JSON to validate from a local file document, err := gjs.GetFile("/home/me/data.json")
     if err != nil {
-        panic(err.Error()) // could be file not found on your hard drive }
+        panic(err.Error()) // could be : file not found on your hard drive }

-	// Try to validate the JSON against the schema result, err := schema.Validate(document)
+	// try to validate the JSON against the schema result, err := schema.Validate(document)
     if err != nil {
-        panic(err.Error()) // the document is not valid JSON }
+        panic(err.Error()) // could be : the document is not valid JSON }

-	// Deal with result
+	// deal with result
     if result.Valid() {

         fmt.Printf("The document is valid\n")